 Seek Out Positive Support

-Think About the Consequences of Giving Into Peer Pressure
+Think About the Consequences of Giving in to Peer Pressure

 It is no secret that there are consequences to your actions.
-In the moment, however, it can be hard to remember what those consequences are.
-That’s why it is important for teenagers to think about what will happen if they give into peer pressure.
+In the moment, however, it can be hard to remember the consequences.
+That’s why it is important for teenagers to think about what will happen if they give in to peer pressure.
+Instead of focusing on what your friends might think if you abstain, think about what will happen if you give in.
+Certain activities could negatively impact your health, relationships, or future.

-Dealing With Peer Pressure at Venture Academy
+Learning How to Deal With Peer Pressure at Venture Academy

 If you’re searching for help for troubled teens in Canada, then Venture Academy may be able to help.
 Mental health treatment and a wide range of services help teens overcome risky patterns of behaviour and learn to be stronger in the face of peer pressure.
 Effective services at Venture Academy include:

-- 30 day assessment and evaluation
+- 30-day assessment and evaluation

 - Teen-specific education